damo supports recording data access patterns on Android

 DAMON for Write-only or Given CPUs-only Monitoring

+2025-12-08 update: The RFC v3 is posted.
 From the very early days of DAMON, there were attempts to extend it for cpus-aware monitoring and write-only monitoring.
 In 2022, Xin Hao proposed extending DAMON for NUMA access statistics.
 In 2022 and 2025, Pedro Demarchi Gomes proposed extending DAMON for writes-only monitoring.
 Those proposals are not yet upstreamed though.
-We continued similar DAMON extension discussions publicly and privately, with multiple parties, though.
-I was recently taking some time on these, and happy to announce the first working prototype for the extensions....
+We continued similar DAMON extension discussions publicly and privately, with multiple parties, though....

 `damo report heatmap` modernization for snapshots, page level monitoring and intervals auto-tuning